celery/celery/docs/userguide/monitoring.rst

 Now that the service is started you can visit the monitor at http://127.0.0.1:8000, and log in using the user you created.

-For a list of the command line options supported by :program:`djcelerymon`, please see ``djcelerymon --help``.
+For a list of the command-line options supported by :program:`djcelerymon`, please see ``djcelerymon --help``.

 .. _monitoring-celeryev: